 I put the harvested stems into a large paper bag for composting afterwards.

 There you have it!
 With just a little work and some patience, you’ll easily have several jars of fragrant lavender buds to use!
-A quick and easy way to make lavender sachets is to buy bundles of small cotton/muslin drawstring sachets from Amazon!

 How Long Do Dried Lavender Stay Fragrant?

-Now that you have a ready supply of dried lavender buds, you can use them in a variety of ways!
-One of the best uses is to make heavenly scented lavender sachets with them.
-Check out my post on how to make easy DIY lavender sachets that requires no sewing!
-They make such wonderful and special gifts, especially when personalized with your friend’s initials!
+Now that you have a ready supply of dried lavender buds, you can use them in a variety of fun ways!
+One of the best uses is to make heavenly scented lavender sachets.
+A quick and easy way to make lavender sachets is to use pre-made sachets such as this cute handmade embroidered sachet from Amazon to fill them with.

+Thank you for stopping by my blog!
 I hope you found this post useful, and I hope you have a wonderful day!

 Pansy ❤️